 - 1. Public question time provides the community with the opportunity to ask questions directly of Council at a Council Meeting. - 2.
 All questions must be submitted in writing and legible (one question per form). - 3.
 A question must be received in writing by: - a.
 Letter to the Chief Executive Office, 45 Splatt Street, Swan Hill, Vic 3585 received by 10:00am on the day prior to the Council meeting; or - b.
 Leaving it at the reception desk at the Council Offices by 10:00am on the day prior to the Council meeting; or - c.
 Sending it by E-mail (council@swanhill.vic.gov.au) or facsimile transmission (Fax: 5036 2340) by 10:00am on the day prior to the Council meeting. - 4.
 A time is set aside for public questions during a Council meeting at which time each question will be read after the Chairperson has looked at its contents and determined that the question is appropriate.
 Statements and opinions are not permitted during question time and will not be read to the meeting. - 5.
 The Chairperson may disallow any question.
 This may be because the question is repetitive of a question already asked, objectionable, irrelevant, raises an issue of a confidential nature or is asked to embarrass a Councillor or Council officer.
 The Chairperson will provide reasons where a question is disallowed.
 Questions considered to be inappropriate will be made available to Councillors on request. - 6.
 The Chairperson will nominate the appropriate Councillor or Council officer to answer the question or elect to answer it himself/herself.
 No debate or discussion of the questions or answers is permitted. - 7.
-The Chairperson may elect to take a question on notice in which case a written response will generally be provided within five (510) working days. - Persons submitting questions must be present at the Council meeting either face to face or via electronic means for the question to be answered and must identify themselves when requested by the Chairperson to do so.
-In the case of electronic means this will by a written comment to the Chairperson. - 9.
+The Chairperson may elect to take a question on notice in which case a written response will generally be provided within five (10) working days. - 8.
+Persons submitting questions must be present at the Council meeting for the question to be answered and must identify themselves when requested by the Chairperson to do so. - 9.
 A summary of the text of the question and the response will be recorded in the minutes of the Council meeting.